|Chief Executive||Robert Breakwell|

 World Zoroastrian Organisation (WZO) a faith based charity.
 I have been involved in organising charity events and seminars, overseeing constitutional changes, setting up regional branches overseas, communicating with others, locally and overseas, and providing assistance in the preparation of fiscal and legal reports.

 MS is a condition close to my heart as my wife was diagnosed many years ago.
 I am delighted to be supporting the Chilterns MS Centre and contributing by giving them my time and expertise.

 Recently retired after 32 years with the Metropolitan police, at the rank of Superintendent.
 Served mostly across North London, both borough based, and latterly as a Firearms commander.
 Specialist public order officer, involved in most major incidents in London over the past 20 years.
-In retirement I work both at Wembley stadium and freelance at other events , such as Glastonbery and the recent Rugby World Cup.
+In retirement I work both at Wembley stadium and freelance at other events , such as Glastonbury and the recent Rugby World Cup.
 I have also provided commentary to major events on both Sky & Russian TV !!.
-Two grown up children, the oldest of whom has special needs.
+Two grown-up children, the oldest of whom has special needs.
 I hope I bring a depth of management experience, particularly command and control and communication expertise to the trustee group, plus a carers experience from a different viewpoint.